What Is a Pension Fund?

-A pension fund, also known as a superannuation fund in some countries, is any plan, fund, or scheme which provides retirement income.
+A pension fund, also known as a superannuation fund in some countries, is any plan, fund, or scheme that provides retirement income.
 Pension funds are pooled monetary contributions from pension plans set up by employers, unions, or other organizations to provide for their employees' or members' retirement benefits.
 Pension funds are the largest investment blocks in most countries and dominate the stock markets where they invest.
 When managed by professional fund managers, they constitute the institutional investor sector along with insurance companies and investment trusts.
-Typically, pension funds are exempt from capital gains tax and the earnings on their investment portfolios are either tax deferred or tax exempt.
+Typically, pension funds are exempt from capital gains tax and the earnings on their investment portfolios are either tax-deferred or tax exempt.

-Willis Towers Watson’s 2017 Global Pension Assets Study covers 22 major pension markets, which total USD 36.4 trillion in pension assets and account for 62.0% of the GDP of these economies.
+Willis Towers Watson’s 2017 Global Pension Assets Study covers 22 major pension markets, which total USD 36.4 trillion in pension assets and account for 62% of the GDP of these economies.
 The Federal Old-Age and Survivors Insurance Trust Fund (which is part of US Social Security Fund) is the world's largest public pension fund which oversees $3 trillion in assets.

-Private-Sector Pension Plans
+Private Sector Pension Plans

 The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that sets minimum standards for retirement plans in private industry.
 ERISA does not require any employer to establish a retirement plan.
 It only requires that those who establish plans must meet certain minimum standards.
 The law generally does not specify how much money a participant must be paid as a benefit.

 ERISA also clarifies what is known now as the “prudent person rule.”
-It stipulates that investments have to be made for the exclusive benefit of plan beneficiaries.
+This rule stipulates that investments have to be made for the exclusive benefit of plan beneficiaries.
 It makes clear that the only criteria that can be considered by fiduciaries are financial — not other objectives that might be in the broader interest of beneficiaries, such as the investment’s impact on the economy or the environment.

 ERISA requires the following:

 - Plans must provide participants with information about the plan including important information about plan features and funding.
-The plan must furnish some information regularly and automatically;
+The plan must furnish some information regularly and automatically.

 - Exclusive Purpose Rule.
-The fiduciary must act (1) solely in the interest of participants and beneficiaries and (2) exclusively to provide benefits to participants and beneficiaries and to defray reasonable plan administrative costs;
+The fiduciary must act (1) solely in the interest of participants and beneficiaries and (2) exclusively to provide benefits to participants and beneficiaries and to defray reasonable plan administrative costs.

 - Prudent Man Rule.
-Fiduciaries must act with the care, skill, prudence, and diligence, under the circumstances prevailing at the time, that a prudent man acting in a like capacity and familiar with such matters would use in conducting an enterprise of a like character with like aims;
+Fiduciaries must act with the care, skill, prudence, and diligence, under the circumstances prevailing at the time, that a prudent man acting in a like capacity and familiar with such matters would use in conducting an enterprise of a like character with like aims.

 - Diversification Rule.
-Fiduciaries must diversify plan investments to minimize the risk of large losses, unless, under the particular circumstances, it is clearly not prudent to do so;
+Fiduciaries must diversify plan investments to minimize the risk of large losses, unless, under the particular circumstances, it is clearly not prudent to do so.

 - Acting in Accordance with Plan Documents Rule.
 Fiduciaries must act in accordance with the documents and instruments governing the plan to the extent that those documents and instruments are consistent with ERISA provisions.